-Governor BOBBY JINDAL (Republican, Louisiana): We've all become accustomed to thinking that we really can't do anything about the corruption and incompetence in state government.
+BOBBY JINDAL: We've all become accustomed to thinking that we really can't do anything about the corruption and incompetence in state government.
 We just can't think that way anymore.
 I'm asking you to believe that we can turn our state around.

 BRADY: But just a few weeks later, Jindal held another press conference and announced who the new leaders would be, months before lawmakers were scheduled to vote for them.
 Jindal's campaign says he did not meddle in the selection process.
 That's not quite right according to political analyst John McGuinness.

-Mr. JOHN McGUINNESS (Political Analyst): He didn't really pick the senate president and speaker of the house but he more or less blessed the ones who emerge as the leaders, who are accessible to him.
+JOHN MCGUINNESS: He didn't really pick the senate president and speaker of the house but he more or less blessed the ones who emerge as the leaders, who are accessible to him.

 BRADY: And once that was done, competitors dropped out of the competition.
 But McGuinness says it would have been a mistake for Jindal to try to change tradition before fulfilling his campaign promises to clean up corruption and improve the economy.